anrivero98/ai-care-sync-app/README.md

 ### Install the app

 Before proceeding, make sure to:
-  - Log in to zoom.us on the web (if not already signed in there)
+  - Log in to zoom.us on the web (if not already signed in there); Use a NON-UCSC Account
   - Make sure the user matches the user you've used to log in to the Zoom client
   - While developing, make sure the user is in the developer account